Best Acoustic Guitar Brands for Beginners

 Just like with anything else, you get what you pay for.
 But that doesn’t mean you have to empty your wallet if you want to land a quality beginner’s guitar.
 You just need to look in the right places.

-Some brands have proven themselves, and over my thirty years of playing guitar a few companies have stood out to me as quality choices for beginners.
-As with my recommended electric guitar brands, to make my list a company has to meet three criteria:
+Some brands have proven themselves, and over my thirty years of playing guitar a few companies have stood out to me.
+These are the companies that make some of the best acoustic guitars for beginners.
+To make my list a guitar brand has to meet three criteria:

 - They must produce affordable guitars.
 I think around $200 is a good price range for a starter guitar.
 But, since you don’t need an amp if you choose an acoustic as your first instrument, you may consider going as high as $300.